Steven B. Burg, Ph.D.

 My recent research and professional interests have focused on several different areas.
 These include:

 - Considering the relationships between issues of historic preservation policy and sustainability, particularly as these issues impact rural landscapes and vernacular architecture.
-My students and I are currently assisting the South Mountain Partnership in developing contexts for the preservation of historic resources relating to African American history in the Cumberland Valley, and historical resources in Pennsylvania's Michaux State Forest.

 - Examining the impact of social movements on the development of social welfare and public health policies.
 I am currently revising a manuscript on the role of the Townsend Movement on the formation of Social Security in the United States.